ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 A simple way to migrate a local AIX environment (or workload) into {{site.data.keyword.powerSys_notm}} is to restore an operating system `rootvg` backup over an existing image and then migrate the data.
 The `rootvg` backup is created with the AIX `mksysb` command.
 The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.

-when the restored AIX configuration is active, various methods can be used to migrate applications and related data.
+When the restored AIX configuration is active, various methods can be used to migrate applications and related data.
 Those methods are outside the scope of this page.
 {: note}